 Seven Tips For Reducing Blood Pressure

 Below are seven key guidelines taught by the physicians, dietitians, and other faculty at the Pritikin Longevity Center for lowering blood pressure to normal levels.
-Pritikin is a heart-health resort in Miami that since 1975 has taught thousands to control blood pressure through healthy lifestyle changes.
+Pritikin is a wellness health resort in Miami that since 1975 has taught thousands to control blood pressure through healthy lifestyle changes.

 They work extraordinarily well, research published in peer-reviewed medical journals has found.
 For example, in an analysis of 1,117 men and women with hypertension who came to the Pritikin Longevity Center for three weeks, both systolic and diastolic blood pressure fell to normal or near-normal levels.
 Of those taking pills for hypertension (598 patients), 55% left Pritikin pill-free, and the majority of the others had their dosages reduced.1